-The Health and Wellbeing Lead informed Members that a revised smoking policy was presented to the Executive for consideration in April 2016 to encompass the growing use of E-cigarettes.
-As smoking cigarette figures had steadily declined since November 2006 from 25.4% of people to 12.4%, figures revealed a steady increase in the use of E-cigarettes.
+The Health and Wellbeing Lead informed Members that a revised smoking policy had been presented to the Executive for consideration in April 2016, which encompassed the growing use of E-cigarettes.
+As the number of people smoking cigarettes had steadily declined since November 2006, from 25.4% to 12.4%, figures had revealed a steady increase in the use of E-cigarettes.